 Many of the 156 Mandatory Federal Class I Areas in the United States are found in the West (see Figure 1 [on the previous page]).
-As mentioned, Section 51.309 of the final Regional Haze Rule (RHR) offers two alternatives for addressing Federal Class I Areas[§].
-As part of their 2003 SIP element submittal, States [may address] either addressed 1) all of the 16
+As mentioned, Section 51.309 of the final Regional Haze Rule (RHR) offers two alternatives for addressing Federal Class I Areas4.
+As part of their 2003 SIP element submittal, States [may address] either addressed 1) all of the 16 Class I Areas of the Colorado Plateau, or 2) all of the 16 Class I Areas of the Colorado Plateau and additional Class I

-[§] For purposes here, the term Class I Areas means the Mandatory Class I Federal Areas.
-Albuquerque-Bernalillo County, NM Regional Haze SIP Element
+4 For purposes here, the term Class I Areas means the Mandatory Class I Federal Areas.